-In this article we review the Ultralight 3K Trekking Poles from Montem.
+In this article I review the Ultralight 3K Trekking Poles from Montem.
 They come in a very well presented package and they deliver in terms of functional use.

 So if you’re looking for the snapshot verdict rather than reading the full review, overall they are an excellent set of hiking poles and are definitely worth a closer look.

 Note: In the interest of full disclosure, we want to state at the start that cool hiking gear was contacted by Montem, and asked if we would do a review of these poles.
 We were happy to take a look but as always, we present our unbiased and honest opinion regardless.

 Montem 3k Carbon Fiber Hiking Poles

 - Strong and sturdy 100% carbon fiber construction provides excellent support

 - Lightweight and packable with telescopic design

 - Functional locking mechanism